nabenitez/vank/README.md

 # API

 The API has two resources `/client` and `/invoice`.
 You can find the documentation in the following url: [Vank Documentation](https://documenter.getpostman.com/view/20338556/UVysxbYr).
 Also you can download the collection from this repository in `/docs/vank-postman`.

+# Web

+There is a minimal app built with NextJS, which allow you to test some of the API functionalities.
+Check the app [here](https://vank.vercel.app/) .

 # Infrastructure